nginx/unit-docs/source/installation.rst

 below.

 Run :program:`unitd` as :samp:`root` from the :samp:`sbin` installation
 subdirectory.
-Usually, default compile-time settings don't require override;
-use the :option:`!--help` option to review their values.
+Usually, the default compile-time settings don't require overrides; use the :option:`!--help` option to review their values.
 For details and security notes, see :ref:`here <installation-config-src>`.

 General options:

 --help, -h
-    Displays a summary of Unit's command-line options and their default values that were configured at compile time.
+    Displays a summary of Unit's command-line options and their default values set at compile time.

 --no-daemon
     Runs Unit in non-daemon mode.

 --version
-    Displays Unit version and :program:`./configure` settings it was built with.
+    Displays Unit's version and the :program:`./configure` settings it was built with.

 The following options override :ref:`compile-time settings
 <installation-config-src>`:

 --control socket
-    Address of the control API socket.
-IPv4, IPv6, and Unix domain sockets are supported:
+    Control API socket address in IPv4, IPv6, or Unix (with :samp:`unix:` prefix) domain format:

     .. code-block:: console